migtools/mig-operator/docs/usage/MTCAPIDoc.md

   # [!]
 Change refresh to 'true' to force a manual reconcile
   refresh: false
   ```
-- spec.azureResourceGroup: AzureResourceGroup is for azure clusters -- it's the resource group that in-cluster volumes use
+- spec.azureResourceGroup: AzureResourceGroup is for azure clusters -- it's the resource group that in-cluster volumes use.

-- spec.caBundle: if the migcluster needs SSL verification for connections a user can supply a custom CA bundle
+- spec.caBundle: If the migcluster needs SSL verification for connections a user can supply a custom CA bundle.

-- spec.exposedRegistryPath: Stores the path of registry route when using direct migration
+- spec.exposedRegistryPath: Stores the path of registry route when using direct migration.

 - spec.insecure: Insecure stores the status of the connection with source cluster.
 True signifies the connection is insecure

 - spec.isHostCluster: IsHostCluster specifies if the cluster is host (where the controller is installed) or not.
 This is a required field.

-- spec.refresh: Refresh True forces the controller to run a connection test on migcluster
+- spec.refresh: Refresh True forces the controller to run a connection test on migcluster.

-- spec.restartRestic: RestartRestic is an override setting to tell the controller that the source cluster restic needs to be restarted after stage pod creation
+- spec.restartRestic: RestartRestic is an override setting to tell the controller that the source cluster restic needs to be restarted after stage pod creation.

 - spec.serviceAccountSecretRef: ObjectReference contains enough information to let you inspect or modify the referred object.